wp-plugins/rsvp/readme.txt

 * rsvpBorderTop - Class for setting a top border on certain divs in the main input form
 * rsvpCheckboxCustomQ - Class for the div that surrounds each custom question checkbox
 * rsvpClear - A class for div elements that we want to use to set clear both.
 Currently used only next to rsvpCheckboxCustomQs as they are floated
+* rsvpAdditionalAttendeeQuestions - Class name for the div that wraps around all additional attendee questions

 == Installation ==